suryansh0010/krisaanjh/README.md

-Krisaanjh - Farmer-Company Mediator Platform
+🌾 Krisaanjh – Farmer-Company Mediator Platform
-A blockchain-based platform connecting farmers directly with large companies using smart contracts for transparent and fair transactions.
+A blockchain-based platform that connects farmers directly with large companies using smart contracts to ensure transparent, secure, and fair transactions.

 🚀 Technologies Used
 🌐 Frontend